 Did you just have a great time abroad?
 Talk it up on campus!
-Let other students know that they can and should study abroad.
-Any education alumnus that recruits four students to participate in a NAU international exchange program will recieve $1,000 towards airfare, anywhere in the world.
+Any education abroad alumnus that recruits three students to participate in a NAU international exchange program will recieve $1,000 towards one flight, anywhere in the world.

 - The $1,000 is only redeemable within one year of being notified of the award and cannot be broken up among multiple flights.